Reexamining constraints on neutron star properties from perturbative QCD: perturbative QCD

-Another (often neglected) source of errors comes from the running of $\alpha_s$.
-In the main text we use a two-loop solution of $\alpha_s$ that is consistent with \cref{eq:pqcd}.
-The uncertainty associated with the inferred value of $\alpha_s$ can have a sizable impact on PQCD predictions.
-This is depicted in \cref{fig:pqcd} as the dashed and dotted lines.
-The effect is especially prominent towards lower values of $X$, where a percentage difference in the reference value $\alpha_s(2~\GeV)$ would shift the pressure on the order of $\simeq 20-50\%$.
-Note that we do not claim the choice adopted here is the best option.
+Another often neglected source of uncertainties comes from the running of $\alpha_s$.
+In the main text, the two-loop solution of $\alpha_s$ consistent with \cref{eq:pqcd} is used.
+The uncertainty associated with the inferred value of $\alpha_s$ can have a sizable impact on pQCD predictions.
+This is shown in \cref{fig:pqcd} as the dashed and dotted lines.
+The effect is especially prominent towards lower values of $X$, where a percentage difference in the reference value $\alpha_s(2~\GeV)$ would shift the pressure on the order of $20-50\%$.
+Note that I do not claim the choice adopted here is the best.
 A few other options are discussed in \cref{sec:alphas}.
-We merely point out that the uncertainties associated with $\alpha_s$ have to be properly accounted for before claiming constraints, and that extracting $\al_s$ in the infrared is inherently challenging.
+I merely wish to point out that the uncertainties associated with $\alpha_s$ have to be properly accounted for before claiming robust constraints, and that extracting $\al_s$ in the infrared is inherently challenging.
 For a recent review see~\cite{Deur:2016tte}.

-Recently, partial N3LO results are reported in \cite{Gorda:2021kme,Gorda:2021znl,Gorda:2018gpy} for the soft gluon sector by resumming diagrams using EFT techniques~\cite{Frenkel:1989br,Braaten:1989mz,Taylor:1990ia}.
-The newly obtained contribution is the first positive term in the series, and hence predicts higher pressure at given chemical potentials.
-However, if calculations of cold dense QED~\cite{Gorda:2022zyc} or hot QCD~\cite{Braaten:1995jr,Braaten:1995cm} were to be of any guide, the unknown hard and mixed contributions at N3LO are likely negative, and the net contribution at full order N3LO may drive the pressure even lower than that of \cref{eq:pqcd}.
-In light of this, we take the cautious approach and use the N2LO PQCD EOS in the main text, commenting on the impacts of the partial N3LO corrections and presenting the results in \cref{sec:n3lo}.
+Recently, partial N3LO contributions are computed in \cite{Gorda:2021kme,Gorda:2021znl,Gorda:2018gpy,Gorda:2023mkk} for the soft and mixed gluon sectors by resumming diagrams using EFT techniques~\cite{Frenkel:1989br,Braaten:1989mz,Taylor:1990ia}.
+The newly obtained contributions are the first two positive terms in the series, and hence predict higher pressure at given chemical potentials.
+However, if calculations of cold dense QED~\cite{Gorda:2022zyc} or hot QCD~\cite{Braaten:1995jr,Braaten:1995cm} were to be of any guide, the unknown hard contribution at N3LO is likely negative, and the net contribution at full order N3LO may drive the pressure even lower than that of \cref{eq:pqcd}.
+In light of this, I take the cautious approach and employ the N2LO quark matter EOS in the main text.
+I comment on the impact of the soft contribution at N3LO and present the results in \cref{sec:n3lo}.